velartrill/velartrill.github.io/orig/eriasta/flight/respite.md

 "I've never had any trouble.
 We'll be fine."

 Mist is rising off the river, an ethereal haze in the early morning light.
 In the distance, the sun has finally crested the horizon, its warming rays still feeling all too distant in chilly air Seri's threadbare clothes are poorly suited to.
 Somewhere in the trees above them a cranky songbird is chirping.
 Feranya's leaning on a signpost, idly smoking a cigarette.
-One arrow, marked with "Sudra" and "Kethrana," points east; another points west, its jagged Seprenese characters illegible beneath several layers of tagging.
+One arrow, marked with "Sudra" and "Kethrana," points east; another points west, its jagged old runes illegible beneath several layers of tagging.

 "And if we're *not* fine?"
 Seri clutches her wrist nervously.
 "If they have better security here?
 If you made a mistake with the passbooks?
 There's so much could go wrong.
 Maybe--" She hesitates.
 "Maybe we should just walk after all--"